AdaCore/learn/lectures/06_SPARK_2014/book/02_Flow_Analysis.rst

    end Incr_Step_Function;

 Everything is fine here.
 The *Global* contract, in particular, is correct.
 It mentions both *Threshold*, which is read but not updated in the procedure, and *A*, which is both read and updated.
-The fact that *A* is a parameter of an enclosing unit does not prevent its usage inside the **`Global`** contract as it really is global to *Incr_Until_Threshold*.
+The fact that *A* is a parameter of an enclosing unit does not prevent its usage inside the :ada:`Global` contract as it really is global to *Incr_Until_Threshold*.
 Remark that we did not mention *Increment* as it is a static constant.

 Example #8
 ~~~~~~~~~~

 We are back to the procedure *Test_Index* from example #4.
-We have corrected the missing initializations and are now interested into the **`Global`** contract of *Test_Index*.
+We have corrected the missing initializations and are now interested into the :ada:`Global` contract of *Test_Index*.
 Is it correct?

 .. code:: ada